-In review, the New York Post tends to publish stories utilizing sensationalized headlines with emotionally loaded wording such as “Cop cold-cocks unarmed man ‘acting irate’ at restaurant”, and “It’s time for Bill Clinton to take a walk in the Chappaqua woods.”
-The New York Post also republishes news from other sources such as the least biased Associated Press.
-In general, more stories favor the right, but the NY Post does not shy away from reporting negative coverage of the right, if it is a big story.
-They also tend to source their information properly, however many times the headline misleadingly exaggerates the actual story they are reporting.
+In review, the New York Post tends to publish stories utilizing sensationalized headlines with emotionally loaded wording such as “Cop cold-cocks unarmed man ‘acting irate’ at restaurant,” and “It’s time for Bill Clinton to take a walk in the Chappaqua woods.”
+The New York Post also republishes news from other sources, such as the least biased Associated Press.
+More stories favor the right, but the NY Post does not shy away from reporting negative coverage of the right if it is a big story.
+They also tend to source their information properly; however, many times, the headline misleadingly exaggerates the actual story they are reporting.

 Editorially, The Post has endorsed the Republican Presidential Candidate in every race since 1980.
 However, in 2016 they did not offer an endorsement for the Presidential election to either candidate.

-According to an LA Times article, the New York Post was reported to be the preferred newspaper of U.S. President Donald Trump, who maintains frequent contact with its owner, Rupert Murdoch.
+According to an LA Times article, the New York Post is reported to be U.S. President Donald Trump’s preferred newspaper, which maintains frequent contact with Rupert Murdoch.
 The Post, According to a survey conducted by Pace University in 2004, was rated the least-credible major news outlet in New York.
-Further, The Post has been criticized since the beginning of Murdoch’s ownership for “sensationalism, blatant advocacy, and conservative bias.”
+The Post has been criticized since the beginning of Murdoch’s ownership for “sensationalism, blatant advocacy, and conservative bias.”

 - Mostly False: Ted Cruz ‘same senator who once supported a ban on sex toys’ – Mostly False